-If you are 16, 17 or 18 you can get cheaper transport on buses, trains and ferries with your Young Scot NEC Card.
+If you are 16, 17 or 18 (or aged 19 to 25 and a full time volunteer) you can get cheaper transport on buses, trains and ferries with your Young Scot NEC Card.

-In all local authority areas, so long as you are aged 16, 17 or 18, you can use your Young Scot card to get discounted bus travel.
+In all local authority areas, so long as you are aged 16, 17 or 18, you can use your Young Scot card to get discounted bus travel on adult single fares.

 You would simply scan your card or show it to the bus driver when buying your ticket and you will be able to get a third off of the adult fare.